tanaynistala/labyrinth/proposal.md

 *Following, you should provide the necessary background and discuss related work in the RL literature.
 This section should also be about a page.
 Citations should be in BibTeX format [2].*

+Swarm robotics involves an integration of agent orchestration at both a low-level and a high-level, and both levels have been the subject of robotics research.

+At a low level, Preiss et al. 2017 introduced the *Crazyswarm* as an architecture for reliably and precisely tracking miniature quadcopters indoors within the constraints of the sensors and networking infrastructure.

+At the high-level many researchers have explored schemes for coordinating drone swarms.
+Reynolds 1987 introduced a particle-based behavioral model of bird flocks, which was later explored by Putra 2020

 ## Technical Approach / Methodology / Theoretical Framework

 *Describe how you will approach the problem and its technical formulation.
 Feel free to re-state the basic RL formulas (e.g., if using Q-learning, state the update rule or the formula for what the Q function approximates).*